10 Ways to Make Virtual Holidays Special

 Playing online board games

-For those who love a little board game competition, apps like Board Game Arena and Tabletopia have large libraries of virtual board games that can either be played in the browser or downloaded.
+For those who love a little board game competition, there are many a best solitaire app out there, as well as apps like Board Game Arena and Tabletopia have large libraries of virtual board games that can either be played in the browser or downloaded.
 Tabletopia simulates the entire board and pieces and offers access to a larger library with a paid subscription.
 Once you assemble a team, you can use video chat to communicate and play together.

 Clothing themes: Ugly sweater, dressing up, holiday accents